greenmg2003/osu-Mg-skin/CONTRIBUTING.md

-# Rules and guildlines for contributing
+# Rules and guildlines for contributing and making discussion

 ## 1. No toxic towards Gacha elements, and feel free to speak out your idea!